 Novotny v Moore (SB 1 "Gun Safety Act of 2023, Existing carry prohibitions in Maryland)

 Maryland Shall Issue Inc, et al. v.
 Anne Arundel County (1st Amendment, Firearms Dealers Requirements)

-Maryland Shall Issue Inc et al. v.
-Montgomery County (State Law Pre-Emption, Privately-made firearms, Carry Prohibitions)
+Maryland Shall Issue Inc, et al. v.
+Montgomery County (Bill 21-22E, Carry prohibitions, ban on privately made firearms, employer requirements)